Lifelong Machine Learning with Deep Streaming Linear Discriminant Analysis: Discussion Conclusion

 \section{Discussion \& Conclusion}

 Although SLDA is popular in the data mining community, it has not recently been used for streaming learning on large classification datasets.
 We revisited SLDA and combined it with a CNN.
-While our approach is simple, it is extremely effective, exceeding incremental batch learning methods that loop through the dataset, while being much more lightweight.
+While our approach is simple, it is extremely effective, exceeding recent incremental batch learning methods that loop through the dataset, while being much more lightweight.
+SLDA mitigates catastrophic forgetting even under different data orderings, demonstrating its robustness and utility for non-stationary data streams that are more realistic than iid data streams.
+Despite only training the output layer of the network, SLDA outperforms iCaRL by 6\% and over 11\% in terms of $\Omega_{\mathrm{all}}$ on ImageNet and CORe50 respectively.
+This result is impressive since iCaRL requires updating the entire network, which uses more computational time and resources.
 While our offline results indicate greater performance is achievable by training the hidden layers after base initialization, we urge developers of future incremental learning algorithms to test simply training the output layer after base initialization to ensure gains are being realized.

 While we initialized SLDA using the standard base initialization procedure used by iCaRL and others, the covariance matrix could instead be initialized using large amounts of unlabeled imagery (i.e., self-taught learning~\cite{raina2007self}).
-This approach could be used to initialize a robot with a good representation before streaming learning occurs.
+This approach could be used to initialize a model with a good representation before streaming learning occurs.

 If compute and memory are not significant factors, an interesting future direction would be to combine SLDA with a rehearsal-based scheme.
 SLDA could be used for rapid learning, while key observations are stored for rehearsal.
-Rehearsal could occur when the robot is inactive to update the entire CNN, rather than only the output layer.
-The challenges would be 1) determining whether to use the main network output layer or the SLDA model, and 2) how to handle feature drift for SLDA.
+Rehearsal could occur when the agent is inactive to update the entire CNN, rather than only the output layer.
+The challenges would be determining whether to use the main network output layer or the SLDA model and how to handle feature drift.
+Similar to \cite{parisi2018lifelong}, another future direction could include the creation of an SLDA model that accounts for the temporal structure of video data in its update and inference procedures.